Yash051003/media_platform/README.md

 #### Step 5: Extra Things :
 *Before Starting up the Database , Make sure you have the Postgreasql image installed in your local network *Example env file is also included in the project , I have pushed the .gitignore file too

+## Task 2 :

+### Media View Tracking & Analytics

+* The Click: It all starts when a user on the dashboard clicks the "Get Link" or "Stream" button.
+This single click actually triggers two actions in the background.

+* The Log: The first action is a quick, invisible request sent to our backend's /media/{id}/view endpoint.
+The server receives this request, automatically notes the user's IP address (like checking the return address on a letter), and saves it to the database with a timestamp.

+* The Report: Later, when an admin clicks the "Analytics" button, the backend gathers all the saved IP addresses for that media file.
+It counts them up, finds the unique ones, and sends this neat summary back to the frontend to be displayed in the analytics pop-up.

+## Task 3 :

+### Optimization & Security
+This project uses Redis to enhance both performance and security:

+Caching: The analytics endpoint is cached to reduce database load.
+When analytics for a media file are requested, the results are saved in Redis.
+Subsequent requests will hit the cache for a near-instant response.
+The cache is automatically cleared whenever a new view is logged for that file.

+Rate Limiting: The endpoint for logging media views (/media/{media_id}/view) is rate-limited.
+This prevents abuse and spam, ensuring that a single user cannot flood the system with view requests.